r3eckon/BNG-BeamLegalRacing/README.md

 randslots=autobello_fender_FL,autobello_bumper_F,...,..., (list of internal slot names to be randomized, usually only body panels)
 ```

 The **randslots** line simply isn't there on new cars as they do not spawn with randomized parts.
+To use randomized parts use the following process:

+First step is to get a list of vehicle slots to find all the slots for body panels:

-To look through all the slots for body panels spawn the config in game and in lua console use the function **extensions.blrutils.actualSlotDebug()** to dump the slots of that vehicle in the file **beamLR/actualSlotsDebug** so you can create the list of body panel slots.
+* Spawn the config in game
+* In lua console use the line **extensions.blrutils.actualSlotDebug()**

+This will dump the slots of that vehicle in the file **beamLR/actualSlotsDebug** so you can create the list of body panel slots.

+Here is one way to accomplish this:

-What I do is look through the list to remove slots I don't want randomized (such as engine parts, wheels, other important parts) then using Notepad++ search and replace extended mode to replace **\n** with a **comma** and append that list to the randslots field.
+* Look through the list to remove slots you don't want randomized (such as engine parts, wheels, other important parts)
+* Use Notepad++ search and replace **extended mode** to replace **\n** with a **comma**
+* Append that list to the **randslots** field.

 Keep in mind if you hit enter when removing slots it might add **\r\n** so if the list isn't in a single line that's probably why.

 Once you're done with the car file itself the next step is to make it available in shops.
 That's done within shop files in **beamLR/shops**.
 As of version 1.12 list files are used to easily manage which vehicles are available in each shop.
 Shop files contain a link to the list file set using the **models** field.
 List files are stored in **beamLR/shop/car** and are simple one value per line files pointing to vehicle files.
 As an example here is the file **utahUsedCarShop** which uses the **list_used_all** list file: